 As a teacher, supporting and encouraging shy students within your classroom can sometimes be one of those ‘thoughts’ you have every good intention of focusing on.
 But, with everything else you have to think about, it is often an afterthought.
 And, more often than not, these students are so quiet in the classroom that they often fly under the radar.

-Whilst I am not a child psychologist or an expert in this field.
-I will use my knowledge as a teacher and a child who was shy herself at school to provide some ideas to help support shy students within your classroom.
+I am not a child psychologist or an expert in this field, but I am a teacher and was a child who was shy herself at school so I’ll use that background to provide some ideas to help support shy students within your classroom.